-in Fig.1(d), extends the VOQ switch by adding the speedup capability to the switching fabric.
-As a result, an output port may receive more than one packet in a single time slot, and needs buffer space to save the extra packets.
-[22] proves that, for a CIOQ switch with a speedup of 2, special algorithms can be designed to precisely emulate an output queued switch employing a wide variety of scheduling algorithms.
+The combined input output queued (CIOQ) switch, shown in Fig. 1(d), extends the VOQ switch by adding speedup capability to the switching fabric.
+Thus, an output port may receive more than one packet in a single time slot, and needs buffer space to save the extra packets.
+It is proved in [7] that, for a CIOQ switch with speedup of two, special algorithms can be designed to precisely emulate an output queued switch employing a wide variety of scheduling algorithms.
 However, because of the high complexity, these algorithms are only of theoretical interest and are not practical for high speed implementations at this time.

-Due to its efficient hardware implementation, the input queued switch has been the main focus in the networking community, and several schemes are proposed to schedule multicast traffic on the input queued switch, see, for example, TATRA [5], ESLIP [23], and FIFOMS [7].
-Existing multicast scheduling algorithms usually aim to achieve short delay and high throughput, without considering fair bandwidth allocation.
-In other words, the algorithms are not able to protect normal users from being affected by ill-behaved users.
-However, the quality of service (QoS) has become a main concern for the design of modern routers/switches, and it is a necessity in order for the network to provide not only best effort services but also guaranteed performance services.
-Bandwidth guaranteed fair scheduling on shared output links has been well studied, and a large number of algorithms have been proposed [9] - [15].
-These algorithms can be easily applied to output queued switches to achieve fair bandwidth allocation, but as mentioned earlier, output queued switches are expensive to implement due to the speedup requirement.
-Therefore, some efforts [16] [17] [18] have been made to apply these algorithms to input queued switches mainly for scheduling unicast traffic, and positive results have been obtained.
+Due to its inexpensive hardware implementation, the input queued switch has been the main focus in the networking community, and several schemes have been proposed to schedule multicast traffic on the input queued switch, see, for example, TATRA [8], WBA [9], FIFOMS [10] and ESLIP [25].
+However, existing multicast scheduling algorithms usually aim to achieve short delay and high throughput without fairness consideration.
+In order words, if malicious users inject an excessive amount of traffic in the network, those algorithms are not able to protect normal users from being affected.
+On the other hand, the quality of service (QoS) has become a major issue for the design of modern switches and routers, and fair bandwidth allocation is necessary in order to provide guaranteed performance services.
+Bandwidth guaranteed fair scheduling on shared output links has been well studied, and many algorithms have been proposed [12] - [18].
+These algorithms can be easily applied to output queued switches to achieve fair bandwidth allocation, however, as mentioned earlier, output queued switches are expensive to implement due to the speedup requirement.
+Therefore, some efforts [19] [20] [21] have been made to apply these algorithms to input queued switches mainly for scheduling unicast traffic, and good results have been obtained.

 The objective of this paper is to design a multicast fair scheduling algorithm for VOQ switches, to achieve not only short multicast latency but also fair bandwidth allocation.
-To be more specific, we consider an $N \times N$ VOQ switch with a crossbar as its switching fabric, which has built-in multicast capability and is able to simultaneously send a packet from one input port to multiple output ports in the same time slot.
-The algorithm should schedule the packets in such a way that the reserved bandwidth of an input port on each output port is guaranteed, and multicast packets are efficiently transmitted with short latency.
-We assume that the switch internally operates on fixed length packets in a synchronous time slot mode.
-As analyzed in [23], fixed length packet scheduling has significant advantages over variable length packet scheduling, and is adopted by most of the implemented high speed switches, such as Cisco 12000 GSR [23], Tiny Tera [24], and AN2 [3].
-For variable length packets, they can be segmented into fixed size units upon arrival, transferred through the switch, and then reassembled into the original packets before departure.
+To be more specific, we consider an $N \times N$ VOQ switch with a crossbar as its switching fabric, which has built-in multicast capability to simultaneously send a packet from one input port to multiple output ports in the same time slot.
+The new algorithm should be able to guarantee the reserved bandwidth of an input port at each output port and transmit multicast packets with short latency.
+As analyzed in [25], fixed length packet (also called cell) scheduling has significant advantages over variable length packet scheduling on VOQ switches, and is used by most of the implemented high speed VOQ switches, such as Cisco 12000 GSR [25], Tiny Tera [26] and AN2 [4].
+When using such a switch in a network with variable length packets, such as the IP network, variable length packets are segmented to fixed length cells upon arrival at the input ports, and those cells are then used as the scheduling units and transmitted to the output ports, where they are reassembled back to the original packets before departure.